Block Strings

 b

-\( I_{parent} = 0 \), \( I_{base} = 2 \) (first content line a has 2 spaces).
+\( I_{parent} = 0 \), \( I_{base} = 2 \) (the line after the header, a, has 2 leading spaces).

 - Line